So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or a similar error.

 Solution #2: The Cache Plugin

-The problem will be solved by either enabling admin cache or disabling object cache.
+The problem will be solved by either enabling admin cache or disabling the object cache.

 You should first head over to Performance > Object Cache if you’re using W3 Total Cache.
 You will see the last option to enable caching for wp-admin requests.
 Just click it and hit the save button.